slashdotdash/awesome-elixir-cqrs/README.md

 - [Event Sourcing in Real World Applications Challenges, Successes and Lessons Learned](https://www.youtube.com/watch?v=ESRjkG5f7wg) by [James Smith](https://twitter.com/st23am) @ ElixirConf 2018 - Building a real time auction application for supplying fuel to ships using event sourcing.

+### 2019

+- [Building Event Sourced Apps](https://speakerdeck.com/leifg/building-event-sourced-apps) by [Leif Gensert](https://twitter.com/leifg) @ London BEAM User Group, January 2019 - Instead of defining a global data model that fits all of your use cases think about the things your system does.
+Record the events that occur and then build multiple data models that fit your individual use cases.

 ## Screencasts